Use Cloud Observability’s correlation feature to investigate performance changes and find possible causes.

 The charts have several options:

-5. To investigate further, click the panel’s expand icon for the full correlation view.
+To investigate further, select the panel’s expand icon for the full correlation view.

-The full view has more detail, including values for the baseline and deviation Error, Latency, or Rate.
+The full view has more details, including values for the baseline and deviation Error, Latency, or Rate.
 It also shows where the attribute or operation appears in the trace.

 You’re all set with the basics for using the correlation feature on span data.
 Next, learn more about the full correlation view.

 Use the full correlation view to get more investigation insights.
-To access the full view, click the expand icon in the correlation panel.
+To access the full view, select the expand icon in the correlation panel.

 For both metrics and spans, the top of the full view displays several charts and these options: